in2workspace/in2-guides/issuer-tech-doc/issuer-tech-doc.md

 &tx_code=123456
 ```

 2. The Credential Issuer validates the Token Request and sends the `Token Response` ([section 6.2](https://dome-marketplace.github.io/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-wg-draft.html#name-successful-token-response)) to the Wallet.

+This is a non-normative example of the `Successful Token Response` ([section 6.2](https://dome-marketplace.github.io/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-wg-draft.html#name-successful-token-response)):

 ```curl
 HTTP/1.1 200 OK